dymmond/esmerald/docs/en/docs/extensions.md

 ### The manual and independent way

-Sometimes you simply don't want to start the pluggable inside an Esmerald instance automatically and you simply want to start by yourself and on your own, very much in the way Flask does with the `init_app`.
+Sometimes you simply don't want to start the pluggable inside an Ravyn instance automatically and you simply want to start by yourself and on your own, very much in the way Flask does with the `init_app`.